joshuawcampb/Active-Directory-Home-Lab/README.md

 Several problems were encountered throughout the project and required research to resolve the issues.
 Below are some scenarios of what went wrong and how the problems were resolved.
 These scenarios include issues with client to server connection, getting group policies objects to apply, software installation on the client machine, and getting the logon script to work.

 ### Client to Server Connection
 There were several times where the client machine would lose connection to the server.
 The first main issue was the initial connection.
 I had not setup a second network adapter at first, so there was no internal network setup.
 After researching this issue, I realized this and setup the internal network.
 This resolved the issue and allowed the client to connect to the machine after making sure that both the server and client DNS pointed to the server static IP address.
 There were times throughout the project where the client would lose connection to the server.
-I used dcdiag, ping, and nslookup to check the connection to the AD DC and ipconfig /flushdns to resolve this issue and sometimes just restarting the machines helped.
+I used `dcdiag`, `ping`, and `nslookup` to check the connection to the AD DC and `ipconfig /flushdns` to resolve this issue and sometimes just restarting the machines helped.

 ### Group Policy Application
 There were several times where I had issues getting the group policy objects to apply.
 I had created a Password Policy GPO and configured and applied it.
 It wasn't working, and after researchig I realized I should just modify the Password Policy in the Default Domain Policy.
 In other instances where it didn't apply, I used gpresult and gpupdate /force to resolve the issues.